FusionAuth/fusionauth-site/site/docs/v1/tech/tutorials/integrate-flutter.md

 ## Download and Install FusionAuth

-{% include docs/v1/tech/tutorials/_integrate-install-fusionauth.liquid %}
+{% include docs/integration/_install-fusionauth.md %}

 ## Create a User and an API Key

-{% include docs/v1/tech/tutorials/_integrate-add-user.liquid language=language %}
+{% include docs/integration/_add-user.md language=page.language %}

 ## Configure FusionAuth

 Next, you need to set up FusionAuth.
-This can be done in different ways, but we’re going to use the {{language}} client library.
-The below instructions use `npm` from the command line, but you can use the client library with an IDE of your preference as well.
+This can be done in different ways, but we’re going to use the {{page.language}} client library.
+The below instructions use `npm` on the command line, but you can use the client library with an IDE of your preference as well.

+First, make a directory:

 ```shell
 mkdir setup-fusionauth && cd setup-fusionauth